VeoliaUKI/veolia-uki-iot-pki/README.md

 When prompted, enter a PEM pass phrase, when asked to sign the certificate, press `y` and when asked to commit the certificate, press `y` to commit the entry to the database.

 ### Create Initial Root CA CRL
+Execute the following command to create the Root CA certificate revocation list (CRL).
 ```
 openssl ca -gencrl \
     -config etc/root-ca.conf \